tfursten/tfursten.github.io/CV.md

 The School of Life Sciences · Arizona State University · Tempe, AZ

 ### Posters
+April 2018
+:   **Culturing and Sequencing Causative Agents of Early Childhood Caries**
+College of Engineering, Forestry, and Natural Sciences Undergraduate Research and Design Symposium
+Flagstaff, AZ
+(Presented by Undergraduate Mentee, Daryn Erickson)

 June 2017
 :   **Effects of Exposure on Bat Guano Microbiome**